 1. The software takes care of everything

-If you think your dynamic pricing software takes care of everything, you can be reasonably sure it will end badly.
+If you think your dynamic pricing software takes care of everything, you can be pretty sure it will end badly.
 While it may sound appealing to leave the dynamic pricing algorithm alone to determine the price - without the involvement of your employees - it will not work in practice.
-You must have some staff and or a good advisor who can keep up with the algorithm and ensure that there is always control over it.
+You must have some staff and or a good advisor who can keep up with the algorithm and ensure it is always under control.

 2. No restrictions on the frequency of price changes